Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Experimental results

-From Figure~\ref{fig:illustration}, we observe that mixtures recovered by both $\was$ and $\tv$ are much smoother (consisting of $\widehat{K}=4$ components each) than the ones based on EM, even without regularization.
-Moreover, since we obtained $\tau^{\was}_{4,0,R}=\tau^{\tv}_{4,0,R}=0$, our relaxations recover mixtures $\nu_{\phi^{(4)*}}$ whose moments are undistinguishable from those of $\mu^N$, up to order $2d=8$.
-Finally, since parameters estimates recovered by EM-based approximations belong to $S_{m,\sigma}$, we can guarantee that those approximations cannot be better (in $\was$ or $\tv$-regularized sense) than the ones recovered by Algorithm \ref{alg:extract}. \paragraph{Randomly generated instances.} We consider Gaussian mixtures in $\RR^2$ with a varying number of components $K$.
-Two key geometric parameters in this setting are the \emph{separability} $c>0$, controlling the relative distance between component means, and the \emph{eccentricity} $\epsilon(\Sig)>0$, defined as the ratio of the largest to the smallest eigenvalue of the covariance matrices \citep{Dasgupta1999learningmixtures}.
+From Figure~\ref{fig:illustration}, we observe that mixtures recovered by both $\was$ and $\tv$ are smoother (consisting of $\widehat{K}=4$ components each) than the ones based on EM, even without regularization.
+Moreover, since we obtained $\tau^{\was}_{4,0,R}=\tau^{\tv}_{4,0,R}=0$, our relaxations recover mixtures $\nu_{\phi^{*}}$ whose moments are indistinguishable from those of $\mu^N$, up to order $2d=8$.
+Given that parameters estimates recovered by EM-based approaches belong to $S_{m,\sigma}$, we can guarantee that those EM-induced mixtures cannot be better (in $\varepsilon$-regularized $\was$ or $\tv$-distance sense) than the ones recovered by Alg. \ref{alg:extract}. \paragraph{Randomly generated instances.} We consider Gaussian mixtures in $\RR^2$ with a varying number of components $K$.
+Two key geometric parameters in this setting are the \emph{separability} $c>0$, controlling the relative distance between component means, and the \emph{eccentricity} $\epsilon(\Sig)>0$, defined as the ratio of the smallest to the largest eigenvalue of the covariance matrices \citep{Dasgupta1999learningmixtures}.
 For $K \in \{2,5\}$, we generate 50 independent mixture parameter configurations and draw $N=1000$ samples from each.
 We then extract $\widehat K$, $\set{\widehat\btheta_{\tv,i}}_{i=1}^{\widehat K}$ and $\set{\widehat\btheta_{\was,i}}_{i=1}^{\widehat K}$ using Algorithm \ref{alg:extract} with $d=4$.
 We initialize both $k$-means and EM algorithm \footnotemark for fitting GMMs with our extracted Gaussian means parameter estimates and assess whether this leads to improved performance compared to random initializations.
 Mixture parameters were generated to satisfy $c=5$ (relatively well separated) and $\epsilon(\Sig)=0.25$ (non-spherical distributions).
 Obtained results are presented in Figure \ref{fig: sep-nonsphe}.

 When GMM components are moderately separated and non-spherical, Algorithm~\ref{alg:extract}-based initializations clearly outperform $\texttt{Random}$.
 For $K=2$ (top row), both $k$-means and EM converge in very few iterations when initialized with $\widehat{\bm{m}}_{\was}$ or $\widehat{\bm{m}}_{\tv}$, with little variability across mixtures.
 In contrast, random initialization is slower and regularly exhibits a very large variance in iteration counts.